 • James is concerned with what true faith looks like (it produces good works).

-Video: James for Men Bible Study Guide
+Notes from the Video: James for Men Bible Study Guide

 • Based on Vince Miller’s James for Men Bible Study Guide